Department of Psychiatry

 Saaid Khojasteh, M.D.

-Doctor of Medicine, School Not Listed, 1981
+Doctor of Medicine, Shiraz University of Medical Sciences, 1981

 Neha Navsaria Kirtane, M.A., Ph.D.